SBI PO Exam Preparation

 SBI 2015: 14.5/50

 IV.
 SBI PO Quant Preparation (Quantitative Aptitude/Data Interpretation)

 This section was/is my weakest one.
 So, my only goal was to clear the sectional cutoff, somehow, anyhow.
-Since I’m traditionally weak in this, I try to target the DI part (SBI has only DI, except a few questions), as it requires only calculation, with which I’m decent.
+Since I’m traditionally weak in this, I try to target the DI part (SBI has only DI, except for a few questions), as it requires only calculation, with which I’m decent.

-The problem with going for questions of the chapter of QA like Time and Distance, CI-SI, Time and Work is, they take a lot of time to prepare.
+The problem with going for questions in the chapter of QA like Time and Distance, CI-SI, Time and Work is, that they take a lot of time to prepare.
 You cannot complete any decent book on these chapters in a month.
 Yes, if you’re someone with a good concept of mathematics and time in hand, you should take up this book – Quantum CAT by Sarvesh K Verma.
 This is a great book, and everyone who is preparing for Bank or SSC for that matter must have it.

 DI is a very scoring part, yes, it is calculative, but if you’re someone who just intends to clear the sectional cutoff, it is a boon.
 The best source for a decent level of DI questions is Mock Tests.
-Mock tests come up a new type and set of DI in every test and this helps in building the concept and lets you know the variety of questions that can come.
+Mock tests come up with a new type and set of DI in every test and this helps in building the concept and lets you know the variety of questions that can come.
 You can, in addition to this, use the sources available on the internet elsewhere.

 One more thing is, for mocks, be prepared with the basic of chapters, like the formula of CI or Boat and Stream, as many a time, DI question based on these is asked.

 SBI 2016: 19.75/60